sjmoran/satire-classifier/README.md

 The [DummyClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.dummy.DummyClassifier.html) which generates predictions uniformly at random performs the best out of all DummyClassifiers (uniform, stratified, most frequent etc).
 It scores a mean 0.10 FScore via 10-fold cross-validation on the training dataset using all the available feature sets combined.
 This sanity check shows that our informed classifier is performing better than random.

-## Top-25 most discriminative features
+## Top-30 most discriminative features

-The following 25 features were found to be most discriminative using a Chi2 test against the class label:
+The following 30 features were found to be most discriminative using a Chi2 test against the class label:

 1. !
 2. '
-3. \*
+3. *
-4. \?
+4. 2008
-5. bush
+5. ?
-6. exxon
+6. ass
-7. fossil
+7. bush
-8. hair
+8. exxon
-9. mat
+9. fossil
-10. mccain
+10. hair
-11. mobil
+11. like
-12. mr
+12. mat
-13. nato
+13. mccain
-14. obama
+14. mobil
-15. phelps
+15. mr
-16. rutherford
+16. nato
-17. slicked
+17. obama
-18. tha
+18. palin
-19. you
+19. phelps
-20. Sentiment_pos
+20. rutherford
-21. Sentiment_neg
+21. shit
-22. Token_upper
+22. slicked
+23. tha
+24. Sentiment_pos
+25. Sentiment_neg
+26. Sentiment_change
-23. Token_lower
+27. Token_lower
-24. Token_mixed
+28. Token_mixed
-25. Token_punctuation
+29. Token_punctuation
+30. Watch_word_count

 ## Prerequisites: